Kylie309/Canadian-grocery-price-analysis/README.md

 ## Statement on LLM usage

-ChatGPT 4o mini was used to provide assistance on resolving issues occurring in the process of uploading large files into git repo and cleaning data using sql.
+ChatGPT 4o mini was used to provide assistance on resolving issues occurring in the process of uploading large files into git repo, cleaning data using sql, writing citations and constructing graphs.
 Entire chat history is available in other/llms/usage.txt.